Coming Soon 👀 At the beginning of April, you’ll be

 NO connection to brands mentioned beyond liking them.

-SteveDelgrosso almost 4 years ago
+SteveDelgrosso about 4 years ago

 Actually washing dishes by hand is greener.
 Save that water and use it to wring out the rag used to wipe down the stove and counters.
 Also, the suds will remain soapy and warm for at least a couple of hours so one can readily wash hands after playing with dogs or doing yard work instead of having to draw water and waste until it becomes hot.